 Our home is purpose-built.
 We have beautiful landscaped gardens, which are wheelchair accessible and secure for residents.
-All accommodation is on one level, designed to support people who need help with personal care, frail older people and people living with dementia in our Memory Lane community.
+All accommodation is on one level, designed to support people who need nursing care, respite care and people living with dementia.
 Some of our rooms have en-suite toilet facilities.

 Our aims include supporting residents’ choice to promote individuality, privacy, dignity and independence.
 Care planning and activities linked to what assessments tell us about individual likes and dislikes are very important.
 We employ an activities coordinator but all staff support her, so activities include social chat, helping with daily chores and developing life histories as well as knitting and reading groups, arts and crafts, exercises, baking, gardening, walking and outings.

 It’s always best to visit a home to see for yourself.
 We welcome visitors.

 Read our brochure ‘Life in our home.
 Providing care through coronavirus’ for more information on how we’re here to help you and your loved one.

 Striving for the highest possible quality care at our home is at the centre of everything we do, and helping residents to maintain their independence, dignity and individuality for as long as possible is an important goal for all who work here.
 Personal needs and desires are always taken into consideration, so that we can deliver the best quality, bespoke care to everyone we support.Read more

 Click here to read our latest brochure 'Enriching the lives of people living with dementia' for more information on our support for your loved one.